AI Agent Application Demo: Putting a Brain Inside Your App¶

 }

-Each response from the agent is structured JSON:
+Each agent response is structured JSON:

 {